zelalemgetahun9374/Awesome-AI-resources/README.md

 # Awesome-AI-resources
-Different king of resources for learning artificial intelligence.
+Different kind of resources for learning and practicing artificial intelligence.

+# Mathematics, Statistics and Probability

+# Machine Learning and Deep Learning

+# Competitions

+# Practice and Challenges

+# AI communtiy

+# Scholarships